haskell-game-programming/haskell-game-programming.github.io/SDL/SDL1/SDL » SDL1 » Graphics.md

 * While it makes your code clearer, using software surfaces may be expensive.
   If you abuse them, your code will run subtantially slower.

+# Rendering text

+## Loading fonts

+## Rendering text

+## Font effects

+## Notes

+* Text rendering is expensive.
+In your games, if the same text is being rendered often, consider caching the surface and just blitting it.

 # Drawing arbitrary shapes